MuckRock/uncounted_data/README.md

 3. [A team of demographers from Boston University](https://github.com/Mortality-Surv-and-Reporting-Proj/county-level-estimates-of-excess-mortality), who have modeled excess deaths at the county level
 4. [The National Archive of Criminal Justice Data](https://www.icpsr.umich.edu/web/NACJD/studies/38251), which has archived the U.S. Department of Justice's 2018 Census of Medical Examiner and Coroner Offices

-[Along with Documenting COVID-19's 'uncounted reporting recipe',](https://www.muckrock.com/news/archives/2022/jan/06/how-to-use-uncounted-cdc-data/) the data can be combined to investigate counties with high amounts of "unexplained excess deaths" during the pandemic - deaths that point toward COVID-19 death undercounts.
+[Along with Documenting COVID-19's 'reporting recipe' for the Uncounted project,](https://www.muckrock.com/news/archives/2022/jan/06/how-to-use-uncounted-cdc-data/) the data can be combined to investigate counties with high amounts of "unexplained excess deaths" during the pandemic - deaths that point toward COVID-19 death undercounts.

 ## Table of Contents